-Registration/Licensure fees account for over 90% of the revenue to finance the College as it carries out its mandate to ensure accountability for self-regulation, professionalism, quality professional environment and healthy public policy.
+Registration fees account for over 90% of the revenue to finance the CRNNL as it carries out its mandate to ensure accountability for self-regulation, professionalism, quality professional environment and healthy public policy.

 |Registered Nurse (RN) & Nurse Practitioner (NP)||$347.97||$412.47|

-How the College Applies RN and NP Fees:
+How will CRNNL apply the RN and NP fees:

 |Application||RN/NP ($)||% of Total Fee|